javacc/javaccPlugin/README.md

 [![Build Status](https://travis-ci.org/johnmartel/javaccPlugin.svg)](https://travis-ci.org/johnmartel/javaccPlugin)

+:warning: **This project is looking for a new maintainer** It has been long overdue that I look at Pull Requests, migrate the build system to Gradle 6, make bug fixes, etc. Unfortunately, I have moved to other projects since first introducing this plugin, am no longer using JavaCC on a regular basis and can't anymore spend the time maintaining the plugin the users are entitled to expect.
+Given all this, I am ready to hand the repository to a new maintainer that is ready to give it the love it deserves.
+Simply contact me in PM and we'll work it out.

 Provides the ability to use [JavaCC](http://javacc.java.net/) via [Gradle](http://www.gradle.org/).
 If the 'java' plugin is also applied, JavaCompile tasks will depend upon the compileJavacc task.

 ## Installation